Opportunities for Children

 The only staff costs that will be considered will be those directly related to the service provided.
 No administrative costs will be considered.

-- What is the general grant amount awarded per organization?
+- What is the grant amount awarded per organization?

 Grants will range from $5,000 - $40,000

-Email the name of your organization, a brief description of your project and the target population to email@example.com before the grant access deadline passes.
-(Hyperlink to webpage with the deadlines listed)
+Email the name of your organization, a brief description of your project, the target population served by the project and how funds from the Community Foundation will be utilized to email@example.com before the access deadline passes.

 - What program and projects are considered?